Dagný Lísa Davíðsdóttir: Return to Iceland

 Following her college season, she returned to Iceland and joined the joint team of Hamar/Þór in the 1. deild kvenna.
 She appeared in four regular season games, averaging 20.0 points and 11.8 rebounds per game.
 In the playoffs, Hamar/Þór lost to Ármann in the first round with Dagný averaging 41.5 points and 17.5 rebounds in the two games.

 In June 2021, Dagný signed with Úrvalsdeild kvenna club Fjölnir.
 In her debut, she had 18 points and 17 rebounds in an 83–55 victory against Breiðablik in the Icelandic Cup.
 On 15 September she helped Fjölnir to a 65–60 victory against Njarðvík in the Cup semi-finals.
 In the Cup Final, she posted 18 points and 12 rebounds in Fjölnir's 89–94 loss to Haukar.
 On December 1, she scored a season high 30 points in a victory against Keflavík.
 The following game, she had 25 points and a season high 20 rebounds in a victory against Haukar.
 Following the season, she was named the Úrvalsdeild Domestic Player of the Year and to the Úrvalsdeild Domestic All-First Team.

-On 7 December 2022, Dagný Lísa suffered a broken arm in a game against Haukar.
+On 7 December 2022, Dagný Lísa suffered a broken arm in a game against Haukar and missed the rest of the season.
+In 12 games, she averaged 12.3 points and 8.1 rebounds per game.
+Despite the break healing in a few weeks, a damaged ligament kept her from returning the following season.

+On 16 January 2024, it was announced that Dagný had signed with Grindavík.

+In September 2024, Dagný announced her retirement from basketball.